 Taking part in Dry January this year?
 You’re not alone.
-The campaign, which encourages you to ditch the drink for 31 days, has seen thousands of people sign up already.
-But these days, alcohol-free drinks are for life, not just for October (or indeed, Sober October).
+The campaign, which encourages you to ditch the drink for 31 days, has seen thousands of people sign up online or on the app.
+But these days, alcohol-free drinks are for life, not just the first month of the year.

 The best alcohol-free drinks